Published: April 2020

 Robust documentation is critical to educating new users, and to helping existing users resolve problems and understand a project’s capabilities.
 Fluentd documentation has rapidly expanded.
 Since joining CNCF, the number of authors and companies committing documentation to Fluentd has grown by 199.6% and 149.5%, respectively.
 As of this report, 752 authors have committed, and 302 companies are involved in committing documentation.
 The number of documentation commits has increased by 226% since Fluentd joined CNCF (as of the end of February 2020).

-*Documentation for Fluentd is collected in .md files.
+Note: Documentation for Fluentd is collected in .md files.
 CNCF uses the DevStats tool to automatically collect and count statistics of all relevant .md files in the Fluentd repositories in GitHub.

 CNCF is committed to fostering and sustaining an ecosystem of open source, vendor-neutral projects by democratizing state-of-the-art software development and deployment patterns to make technology accessible for everyone.

 “The design and dedication of contributors and maintainers to Fluentd have proven time and again the value of a dedicated open community in creating a long lasting project that welcomes new contributors.
 Fluentd is the oldest project within CNCF and it first caught my attention back in 2012 and each company I’ve worked with since has found value in using it to move, transform, and store data anywhere.
 Its early adoption of message queues, a package manager (RubyGems) for plugins, multi language SDKs and taking a logs as streams approach was ahead of its time.
 Contributors continue to create more integrations than ever with every cloud platform and database from the well known to the obscure having a plugin.
 You’d be hard pressed to find a larger plugin ecosystem to integrate into for logging and use for both technical and business use cases of users new and old to the project which is a hallmark of the continued success of Fluentd.
 The project maintainers continue to innovate and maintain relevance for cloud native container based workloads and as a bridge for those moving workloads to the cloud.”– Jordan Hamel, Principal PM of Microsoft Azure

 “Fluent Bit is the future of the Fluentd project.
 It took the ideas that made Fluentd great and re-implemented them in C for high performance, and low memory overhead.
 As it grows in popularity, I expect it to be seen as not just a log collector, but as a generic lightweight data collection agent.
 In the cloud, data collectors are deployed to millions of instances and Fluent Bit’s low resource usage can lead to significant savings.
 I think developers should standardize on Fluent Bit for all telemetry data collection; I am excited by opportunities to work with the OpenTelemetry community as they expand their focus to logs.”– Wesley Pettit, Maintainer of Fluent Bit, a project within Fluentd

 “Banzai Cloud is passionate about Cloud Native technology and observability.
 Fluentd provides the flexibility and reliability that is mandatory to operate in a highly dynamic environment like Kubernetes.
 Logging Operator, our open source project relies on these capabilities to provide the easiest way to configure logging on a cluster.”– Sándor Guba, Lead Engineer and Co-Founder at Banzai Cloud